Schuyler DeBree

-Schuyler Hesseltine DeBree (born September 5, 1996) is a former American professional soccer defender.
+Schuyler Hesseltine DeBree (born September 5, 1996) is an American former professional soccer player.

 Early life

-Born in Charlotte, North Carolina, DeBree moved with her family to Fair Haven, New Jersey where she played prep soccer at Rumson-Fair Haven Regional High School.
+Born in Charlotte, North Carolina, DeBree moved with her family to Fair Haven, New Jersey, where she played prep soccer at Rumson-Fair Haven Regional High School.
 During her four seasons with the Rumson-Fair Haven Bulldogs, DeBree scored 46 goals and captained her side during her senior year.
 She ended her high school ranked by topdrawersoccer.com as the 133 ranked player for the 2014 class and ranked 10 in the regional New Jersey class.
 She was also named as the Asbury Park Press All-Shore Girls Player of the Year after her senior year.

 Prior to graduating, DeBree enrolled at Duke University and committed to playing college soccer for the Duke Blue Devils.
 During her freshman year, DeBree started all 18 matches for the Blue Devils, helping the side to six cleansheets.
 Prior to her sophomore year, DeBree joined the reserve side of National Women's Soccer League club Washington Spirit and played 10 matches as she helped the side to the 2015 W-League title.
-During her sophomore year, DeBree played 11 matches before being sidelined for the rest of the season following an ACL tear on September 24, 2015 against the Boston College Eagles.
+During her sophomore year, DeBree played 11 matches before being sidelined for the rest of the season following an ACL tear on September 24, 2015, against the Boston College Eagles.
 DeBree returned to the side for her junior year, starting 23 matches and being selected into the All-ACC Academic Team.
 For her senior season, DeBree started in all 26 matches as she helped the Blue Devils earn a team record 18 cleansheets and led her side to the 2017 Women's College Cup.
 Following her senior season, DeBree was awarded as the ACC Defender of the Year.